Statuses in Latin with translation. Quotes in Latin with translation

 Alitur vitium vivitque tegendo.

-"By concealment, vice is nourished and sustained."
+“By concealment, vice is nourished and maintained.”

 Ex parvis saepe magnarum rerum momenta pendent.